zsparal/api-documentation/source/orders/overview.rst

 ------------

 An order expires after 28 days.
 Any authorizations on the order will be released.
-You can check the ``expiresAt`` property on the order or in Mollie Dashboard to see when the order expires exactly.
+You can check the ``expiresAt`` property on the order or in the Mollie Dashboard to see when the order expires exactly.